freetrade vs City Index, Updated for 2024

 The minimum deposit for City Index is $25.

-Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both freetrade and City Index are a good option.
+Depending on your current situation, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both freetrade and City Index are a good choice.

 freetrade vs City Index - Regulation And Licencing In More Detail